RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Empirical Results

 \subsection{Experimental Setup}

 Prior research has established that the availability of demonstrator action information and many demonstration trajectories are critical for the success of existing imitation learning algorithms \cite{IJCAI2018-torabi, torabi2019generative}.
-While RIDM is advantageous in that it does not depend on the availability of the above information, we have also claimed that it does not rely on state spaces that have been advantageously transformed using extra, task-specific information.
-We now seek to experimentally motivate the need for overcoming this issue by showing the level of reliance on these transformed state spaces in many existing imitation and reinforcement learning algorithms.
+While RIDM is advantageous in that it does not depend on the availability of the above information, we have also claimed that it can operate directly on raw state information that has not been augmented using extra knowledge of the task which, of course, is typically unknown or difficult to obtain.
+We now seek to experimentally motivate the need for overcoming this issue by showing the level of reliance on these augmented state spaces in many existing imitation and reinforcement learning algorithms.